-This all makes for a complex regulatory landscape and suggests the need for international harmonisation of data controls at least across Asia, to bring simplicity and clarity into what can be a tricky area of diverse legislation.
+This all makes for a complex regulatory landscape and suggests the need for international harmonization of data controls at least across Asia, to bring simplicity and clarity into what can be a tricky area of diverse legislation.

 At the Thomson Reuters ASEAN Regulatory Summit held in Singapore in May 2017, the audience participation survey revealed that 52 percent of firms’ cyber risk appetite was only partially defined and not been properly communicated.
 Eighteen percent of participants said they had not defined their cyber risk appetite and